-American stuntman Evel Knievel, born Robert Craig Knievel, achieved his personal best in distance after jumping 133 feet over 14 Greyhound buses on this day in 1975 at Kings Island, near Cincinnati, Ohio Throughout his career as a daredevil, Evel Knievel jumped a Harley Davidson motorcycle more than 75 times, flying through the air ramp-to ramp.
-In doing so he suffered at least 433 bone fractures, earning him a Guinness World Record for most bones broken in a lifetime.
+American stuntman Evel Knievel, born Robert Craig Knievel, completed his longest motorcycle jump on this day in 1975, clearing 133 feet over 14 Greyhound buses.
+The jump occurred at Kings Island, near Cincinnati, Ohio.
+Throughout his career as a daredevil, Evel Knievel jumped a Harley Davidson motorcycle more than 75 times, flying through the air ramp-to ramp.
+His profession led to at least 433 bone fractures, earning him a Guinness World Record for most bones broken in a lifetime.

 Evel came out of retirement to make the Kings Island jump, which ABC broadcast on its show “Wide World of Sports.”
 Evel Knievel’s jump set the world record for jumping the most buses on a Harley Davidson.
 Bubba Blackwell beat the record just five months later when he aired over 15 Greyhounds.
 It should be noted that Knievel’s famous Caesar’s Palace jump was longer in distance, but it ended in a crash, so it could not be counted as his longest jump.
 Following the Kings Island jump, Evel again announced his retirement.